 For the biggest bang for your buck, I would do Mam Tor via Cave Dale.
 If you can fit it in, I would then pop over to see Lud’s Church.
 Maybe on a different day though, as Mam Tor via Cave Dale is fairly long and you might be tired after it.

 If you like big rocks, then one of the best hikes for this is Stanage Edge.
 I found it to be the most impressive of the gritstone escapements.
 Again, if you don’t have much time in the Peak District (or you just don’t like big walks), you don’t need to do the full hike I did to experience it.

 For something exhilarating, with uniquely shaped hills, then you must do the Chrome Hill Dragon’s Back route.
 Just make sure it’s not been raining recently, and you walk it the ‘correct way’ around.

-If you fancy a reservoir walk, then definitely do Wessenden.
-It’s not crowded like some of the more popular reservoirs, the landscape is super unique, plus there are some really cool waterfalls.
+If you fancy a reservoir walk, then definitely do Wessenden, up in the very north of the Peak District.
+It’s not crowded like some of the more popular reservoirs.
+The landscape is super unique, plus there are some really cool waterfalls.